A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Single NV center in a cavity

-where the first term describes the Zeeman splitting of the spin ${\bf S}$ with eigenvalues $m_s=-1,0,1$ in a magnetic field applied along the NV ($z$) axis with identical $g$ factor for the GS and ES ($\mu_B$ denotes the Bohr magneton).
-The second term in Eq.~(\ref{eq:HNV}) includes the GS-ES energy gap $E_g=1.945\,{\rm eV}$ and the distinct GS and ES zero-field spin splittings $D_{\rm gs}=2.88\,{\rm GHz}$ and $D_{\rm es}=1.42\,{\rm GHz}$.
+where the first term describes the Zeeman splitting of the spin ${\bf S} = (S_x,S_y,S_z)$ with eigenvalues $m_s=-1,0,1$ in a magnetic field applied along the NV ($z$) axis with identical electronic Land\'e g-factor $g_e$ for the GS and ES ($\mu_B$ denotes the Bohr magneton).
+See Appendix \ref{sec:alignment} for a discussion of a possible magnetic field misalignment.
+The second term in Eq.~(\ref{eq:HNV}) includes the GS-ES energy gap $E_g=1.945\,{\rm eV}$ and the distinct GS and ES zero-field spin splittings $D_{\rm gs}=2.88\,{\rm GHz}$ and $D_{\rm es}=1.44\,{\rm GHz}$.
 The off-diagonal terms describe laser excitation at a frequency $\omega_L$, with the spin-independent dipole matrix element $g_L$.
-We assume that the ES orbital state energies are strongly split by the strain in the diamond crystal, such that we can concentrate on one of the two orbital ES triplets.
+We assume that the ES orbital state energies are strongly split by the strain in the diamond crystal, and we can concentrate on one of the two orbital ES triplets.
 The prerequisite for this to be a reasonable approximation is that the strain splitting exceeds the ES spin-orbit coupling $\lambda=5.3\,{\rm GHz}$.
-Strain splittings in excess of this value are readily available for common NV centers in diamond.
-Taking only one orbital ES into account, we can view the matrix in Eq.~(\ref{eq:HNV}) as a 6x6 matrix consisting of four 3x3 blocks.
+Strain splittings in excess of this value and up to 20 GHz have been observed \cite{Batalov2009,Bassett2014}.
+Taking only one orbital ES into account, we can view the Hamiltonian $H_{\rm NV}$ in Eq.~(\ref{eq:HNV}) as a 6x6 matrix consisting of four 3x3 blocks.
 The Zeeman splitting described by the first term in Eq.~(\ref{eq:HNV}) is independent of the orbital state.
-Using Pauli matrices $\tau_i$ to describe the GS-ES orbital state, i.e., $\tau_z=+1$ for the GS and $\tau_z=-1$ for the ES, and working in a rotating frame with the frequency $\omega_L$, we can write
+Using Pauli matrices $\tau_i$ to describe the GS-ES orbital state, i.e., $\tau_z=-1$ for the GS and $\tau_z=+1$ for the ES, and working in a rotating frame with the frequency $\omega_L$, we can write